krakend/krakendesigner/README.md

 ### When you have `npm`

     make local_build
+    # Or also:
+    npm run-script build

 Will use your local `npm` to install and build the project.

+You will need to put the files in the `designer/` folder into a web server of any kind, for instance, a PHP developer can do `php -S localhost:8081 -t designer`.

-## Get involved!
+## Get involved! - Please!
-The designer is currently working properly (if you find any bug please create an issue) but it needs love from frontend specialist.
-If you think the application needs reorganization, refactoring, webpack plugins or even a full rewrite in another framework please help us making it improve.
-We do know how to write go, performance, and all the boring stuff.
-Javascript is for decent people (that probably leave us out).
-We need you!
+The application is working properly (if you find any bug please create an issue) but it needs love from frontend specialists.
+If you think the application needs reorganization, refactoring, webpack plugins or even a full rewrite in another framework please help us make it improve.
+We do know how to write go, stuff about performance, and all the boring stuff.
+Javascript is for decent people (and that probably leave us out), so we need you!